algotecture/algotecture.net/essay/DigitalArchitectonics_1.md

 A paradox is a labyrinthine and end this puzzle right here, **present but not there**, so close yet so far.

 Can see the forest for the trees.
-The more you look, the less you see the journey is a destination.
+The more you look, the less you see, the journey is a destination.

-So or you can't improve by doing better something like this.
+you can't improve by doing better something like this.

-### Absurd
+### 3 Absurd

 if only a few things are connected.
 I mean, this is good enough arguments can be true or false, but an environment without bounds we all where all things are connected.